sjpeterson/typical/README.md

 a meaning but is not expected to happen, as more often than not, developers will forget to check for it.

+## Either

+Either is a value with two possible types.

 ## Set

 The idiomatic way to implement a set of strings in Go is `map[string]struct{}`.